chomupashchuk/delete-file-home-assistant/README.md

 #### attributes:
 - `folder` is used to indicate folder path. it is a mandatory attribute.
 - `time` is used to indicate how old files must be to be deleted in seconds.
-Default is 1 hour (3600 seconds).
+Default is 24 hours (86400 seconds).
 It is an optional attribute.

 #### Example
 ```
 service: delete.files_in_folder
 data:
   folder: '/config/image_snapshot/'
-  time: 86400
+  time: 604800
 ```